[Planet Surface]

 EMH: Thank you.
 Thank you so much.
 Please, don't go yet.

 KES: I have to.
-The Captain--
+The Captain

 EMH: I feel like I'm fading.
 Just fading away.
-You don't know what that means to a hologram.
+You don't know what that

 KIM: What seems to be the problem?